MikeExplores/PasswordSaver/README.md

 # PasswordSaver

-Takes user input for password and its associated website, encrypts and stores in a csv file.
+Script takes user input for password and its associated website, encrypts and stores in a csv file.